gunjanjaswal/RESTful-Menu-Fetcher/readme.txt

 == Installation ==

-1. Upload the `wp-rest-menus-plugin` folder to your `wp-content/plugins` directory.
+1. Upload the `rest-api-menus` folder to your `wp-content/plugins` directory.
-2. Activate **WP REST Menus Plugin** from the Plugins screen in WordPress.
+2. Activate **REST API Menus** from the Plugins screen in WordPress.
 3. Ensure you have at least one menu configured under **Appearance → Menus**.

 == Usage ==